kevindeyne/relayai/README.md

 * History tab
 * Option to redistribute work when working on development/on holiday
 * Canned responses
-* Comments should contained user role
+* Comments should contain user role
+* Attachments to issues
+* Canned responses
+* Dynamic changelogs
+* Algorithm efficiency in aside re-ordering, timesheet creation

 ## Built With